debraysimon/tpxle-doc/docs/D-Reference/FirmwareUpdateMobileApp_R/README.md

 ::: warning WARNING
 * Ensure the correct MCU and Firmware binaries from [here](https://actilitysa.sharepoint.com/:f:/t/aby/EgDe93KPylRIhhdRE4tdGXkBWYtF9kchJAAZqq_FS14aRQ?e=xjaE7a) are selected that match the tracker model. **Incorrect firmware might damage the tracker permanently and will void the warranty**.
 * Ensure that the MCU firmware config file has no invalid or non-existing parameters that are not present in the MCU/Application firmware.
-Please cross-check the config file parameters are present in [Abeeway Firmware Reference Guide](../../D-Reference/DocLibrary_R/#TrackersRefGuide).
+Please cross-check the config file parameters and their values are in the ranges present in [Abeeway Firmware Reference Guide](../../AbeewayRefGuide/introduction/).
 Any invalid or non-existing parameters in firmware config file that do not match the firmware binary will be rejected and the configuration will not be applied correctly.
+* **The parameters in the firmware config file must be present in the [Abeeway Firmware Reference Guide](../../AbeewayRefGuide/introduction/) that corresponds to the MCU Firmware versionn you are trying to flash into the tracker**.
 * The config file should only have parameters that are changed from **factory default** to reduce the size of the config file.
-The factory default of all the firmware parameters can be found in [Abeeway Firmware Reference Guide](../../D-Reference/DocLibrary_R/#TrackersRefGuide)
+The factory default of all the firmware parameters can be found in [Abeeway Firmware Reference Guide](../../AbeewayRefGuide/introduction/)
 * The flash size of the firmware is very limited.
 Please avoid putting large number of parameters in the config file.
 The config file is appended to the firmware binary at the end of firmware update process. **If this appended file is bigger than the flash size, the tracker might be damaged permanently.
 We advise to not put more than 10 firmware parameters in the config file.
 The tracker warranty is void if used incorrectly**.
 For changing more than 10 parameters, please refer to [Abeeway Updater](https://github.com/Abeeway/Abeeway-updater) (see chapter: Updating ONLY the tracker configuration).
 Alternatively, you can also use [Abeeway Device Manager (device configuration tab)](../../C-Procedure-Topics/ChangeTrackerConfiguration_T/) to send LoRaWAN downlinks.
 * Before carrying out the firmware update for large number of trackers in the field, please carry out the firmware update of few trackers and check the configuration using [Tera term](https://ttssh2.osdn.jp/index.html.en) or similar serial communication tool.
 You can check the configuration of the tracker by entering **config show** on the serial console.
 This will avoid potential mistake when carrying out firmware update for the large number of trackers.
 Please visit [here](../../D-Reference/UsingCLI_R/) on how to interact with the CLI over USB port.
 * There are no programs running on the mobile phone that are using Bluetooth extensively during the firmware update.
 Examples of such program are applications which stream music over Bluetooth